Mississippi was the last state in the U.S. to feature the Confederate emblem on its flag. The state adopted a new flag on June 2020.

 “Misinformation is a threat to our health, and the speed, scale and sophistication with which it is spreading is unprecedented.”
 (Surgeon General)

 Opposition by speech to government’s public health policies is an absolute constitutional right.
 Governement’s talking of “misinformation” is ominous enough, its ceaseless repetition a threat not only to political opponents but also to the Constitution.
-Government has no constitutional power, while enforcing its public policies, to enforce the justificatory discourse underlying them.
+The government has no constitutional power, while enforcing its public policies, to enforce against freedom of speech the justificatory discourse underlying them.

 Vaccination in an Age of Opioid Crisis